 Eligible trainees include physicians who are:

-- Board-certified in neurology and have successfully completed an ACGME-accredited Adult or Pediatric Neurology Residency Program in the United States or RCPSC-accredited Adult or Pediatric Neurology Residency Program in Canada
+- Board-eligible orboard-certified in neurology and have successfully completed an ACGME-accredited Adult or Pediatric Neurology Residency Program in the United States or RCPSC-accredited Adult or Pediatric Neurology Residency Program in Canada.

 - Candidates requesting an H-1B visa must also have successfully passed USMLE Step 3.

 Our fellowship program is accredited by the ACGME and qualifies candidates to sit for the Clinical Neurophysiology Board Certification Examination offered by the American Board of Psychiatry and Neurology.
-This is the EEG and Epilepsy Track with the secondary focus offered in intraoperative monitoring (no formal EMG or sleep option).
+This is the EEG and Epilepsy Track with the secondary focus offered in intraoperative monitoring (no secondary focus in EMG or sleep is offered).
 The availability of this fellowship varies.
-Please inquire if interested.

-For more information about our specific program, please email email@example.com
+For more information or any questions about our specific programs, please email email@example.com.

 Our program also accepts fellows from across the world with variable interests and goals for differing lengths of training at Cleveland Clinic.
 Research fellows have variable responsibilities depending on their prior training.